-- 1. Permission by the Equivalence Committee of the Lebanese Ministry of Higher Education to join the freshman class. - 2.
-Copy of High School Diploma. - 3.
-SAT I and SAT II with a minimum combined score of 2600 for Freshman Arts and 2750 for Freshman Science.
+- Certified copy of Permission by the Equivalence Committee of the Lebanese Ministry of Higher Education to join the freshman class. - 2.
+Copy of High School Diploma. - SAT I and SAT II with a minimum combined score of 2600 for Freshman Arts and 2750 for Freshman Science(Old Sat I) or a minimum combined score of 2150 for Freshman Arts and 2300 for Freshman Science(New Sat I).
 Required subjects in the SAT II exam are: - a) Math I and any other two subjects for Freshman Arts. - b) Math II and two of the following subjects: Biology, Chemistry, Physics for Freshman Science.